About the Series

 Chicago: City of Immigrants

 The industrial center and transportation hub of the 19th century, Chicago was a magnet for immigrants looking for work from Germany, Poland, Ireland and other European and American cities.
 Initially, the immigrants settled in separate ethnic neighborhoods where they could live and worship amongst others with the same language and culture.
 Each group imprinted its legacy on the city in the form of ornate churches and synagogues that resembled those they left behind.
-The population evolved with the influx of Mexican workers and African Americans.
-As the earlier groups prospered and moved into better neighborhoods, they sold their churches to the new arrivals.
+In the 20th century, the population evolved with the influx of Mexican workers and African Americans.
+As the earlier groups prospered and moved away, they sold their churches to the new arrivals, who reshaped them to reflect their own home cultures.

 Church built by Polish immigrants, Chicago